HollowMan6/02239-Data-Security/Report-access-control.md

 In contrast, RBAC is more efficient for larger organizations with many users and resources.
 It streamlines permission management by assigning users to predefined roles, reducing the administrative burden of managing individual permissions.
 This system is particularly useful in larger organizations with frequent employee role changes, as it minimizes the risk of misconfiguration and enhances security.
 RBAC's role-based approach simplifies managing complex access controls, making it less prone to errors than ACL in larger settings.

-Both ACL and RBAC effectively handle changes in organizational structure, such as user onboarding and offboarding.
-ACL is more adept at managing specific permission changes for users, while RBAC excels in adapting to shifts in employee roles, especially in environments where such changes are frequent.
+To handle the onboarding and offboarding scenarios, that were presented to us in the assignment description, both ACL and RBAC proved quite effective.
+If our requirements are related to handling permissions changes for the different users in an application, ACL would be more suitable.
+On the other hand, if we have a scenario where the organization has quite a lot of changes to employee roles or addition of removal of employees, then RBAC mechanisms will be more suitable for such an organization.

 ## Conclusion

 <!-- > (max 1 page)
 > The conclusions should summarize the problems addressed in the report and clearly identify which of the requirements are satisfied and which are not (a summary of Section 4).
 The conclusions may also include a brief outline of future work. -->

-In this lab exercise focused on access control, we integrated access control mechanisms into the system previously developed in the authentication lab.
-The implemented access control mechanisms include the access control list (ACL) and role-based access control (RBAC).Initially, we developed prototypes for both mechanisms and eventually refined them to adapt to the actual roles in the company..
+In this exercise we incorporated access control using two mechanism namely ACL (access control list) and RBAC(role based access control) on our previously developed authentication lab.
+Initially, we developed prototypes for both mechanisms and eventually refined them to adapt to actual roles in company.
 Figure 1 presents a clearly defined role hierarchy.
-We also developed the corresponding client in those 2 different access control mechanisms with the test cases.
+In order to test both our access control mechanism (ACL and RBAC), we developed separate clients for each that simulate the provided organization scenarios in the assignment description.

-Additionally, we fulfilled the requirement of storing the access control policy securly in external media.
-Similar to the previous lab, we stored relevant information in the database, aligning with real-world secure system practices.
-A configuration item was defined to facilitate the switch between the two access control mechanisms, covering all outlined requirements in Section 1 Introduction.
+In order to fulfill the assignment requirement of storage of ACL policies, we stored all the related information for both mechanisms in a MySQL database.
+This also modelled a real world scenario and then we defined a configuration varaible `accessControlModel` to define the ACL mechanism to be used.
+These mechanism then covered all our requirements that were defined in the introduction section.

 For the future, we can explore the integration of other access control mechanisms, such as attribute-based access control.
 A comparative analysis with the mechanisms discussed in this report could guide the selection of the most suitable one.
 Additionally, implementing a user-friendly interface for user registration and permission changes would enhance the overall user experience.